yvelikova/axway-open-docs/content/en/docs/apim_administration/apigtw_admin/general_passphrase.md

 This file contains values for general system settings, such as the server name and trace level, and also (if required) the passphrase key that the Node Manager uses to decrypt its own configuration data.

-You should specify the passphrase as the value of the `secret` attribute as follows:
+You should specify the passphrase as the value of the `pvalue` attribute as follows:

 ### Enter the API Gateway passphrase in a configuration file

 You can also enter the passphrase for API Gateway instances created using the `managedomain` script.
-To do this, enter the `secret` attribute in the `group.xml` file for your API Gateway instance.
+To do this, enter the `pvalue` attribute in the `group.xml` file for your API Gateway instance.
 For example:

 ```
 INSTALL_DIR/apigateway/groups/GROUP/conf/group.xml